Contact Us for a Free Consultation (213) 542-0979

 Is Resisting Arrest A Felony In California?

-Resisting arrest is usually a misdemeanor; there isn't a felony charge for it.
+Resisting arrest is typically a misdemeanor; there is no felony charge associated with it.
 However, if a person physically harms a police officer, they would probably be charged with a more serious crime as well as resisting arrest.

 Then, those additional crimes could be charged as felonies.
 The bottom line is that whenever the police are trying to restore order, and you don't cooperate with them, you run the risk of being charged with resisting arrest, battery on a police officer, and disturbing the peace.
 They have a host of charges they can use in that situation.

-The prosecutors work hand in hand with the law enforcement.
+The prosecutors work closely with law enforcement.
 If you get charged with resisting arrest, they're going to take a close look at whatever it is you're accused of doing.

 If the prosecutors believe that you are a problem and may cause future issues, they may take a harsh stance.
 This could result in a significant period of incarceration.
 Therefore, it's in your best interest to avoid situations that could lead to resisting arrest charges.